 Seaboard's tax returns are regularly audited by federal, state and foreign tax authorities, which may result in material adjustments.
-Seaboard's U.S. federal income tax years' are closed through 2010.
+Seaboard's U.S. federal income tax years are closed through 2011.
 There have not been any material changes in unrecognized income tax benefits since December 31, 2014.
-Interest related to unrecognized tax benefits and penalties was not material for the six months ended July 4, 2015.
+Interest and penalties related to unrecognized tax benefits were not material for the nine months ended October 3, 2015.